 Duality and different assessment of his job position.
 Of course he has not been a "leading scientist", but for the 19 year old boy who just graduated ordinary college he had a very good position and he was involved to some scientific research.
 Did he have access to classified information?
 Was he a "secret keeper" working in Secret Institute?

 Sasha hiked the mount Sablya (Sabre, Cабля), Pre-Polar Ural, as a member of a Moscow group.
 This is a difficult trek.

 I was just interested in finding information about this hike.
 Everything was structured in USSR and I was trying to find the club that could organize this trek.
 I couldn't.
 Then I thought - there is no information about ordinary groups, maybe it was not an ordinary one?
 May be it was a group of "secret keepers" who had restrictions on contacts and did not belong to any ordinary sports organization?
-I began to look for memories of the tourism of people who belonged to this category.
-Bingo!
-I was right!
-I found the memories of a scientist about how they wanted to be engaged in tourism and then the director of a secret organization helped them organize a hikers section which has been out of ordinary sports clubs.
+I began to look for memories about hiking of people who belonged to this category.
+I found the memories of a scientist about how they wanted to be engaged in hiking and then the director of a secret organization helped them organize a hiking section outside the ordinary sports clubs.

 I changed direction of my research a finally found the leader of that group.
 All members of the group worked in secret nuclear Institutes.
 Two of them (including the leader) were "children to their fathers":

 The father of leader is...
 Blohincev Dmitiy Ivanovich

 The father of second one - Anatoly Alexandrov